Pacific Reserve Studies

 Glossary of Reserve Study Terms

-reserve study contains a number of industry-related terms and phrases.
+A reserve study contains a number of industry-related terms and phrases.
 To help you better understand the reserve study process and reports, we've provided definitions for the most commonly used terms.

 Accrued Fund Balance (AFB)